R30: 30th Anniversary World Tour

 R30: 30th Anniversary World Tour is a live DVD by the Canadian rock band Rush, released on November 22, 2005 in Canada and the US, and November 28, 2005 in Europe.
 The DVD documents the band's R30: 30th Anniversary Tour, and was recorded on September 24, 2004 at the Festhalle Frankfurt, Germany.

 The DVD was released in both a standard and a deluxe set.
-The deluxe version features two additional audio CDs of the DVD content, as well as various interviews, and extra live footage.
+The standard set includes a DVD of the concert, a second DVD of various interviews/extra live footage/easter eggs, and a booklet of album and band photos.
+The deluxe edition set includes all the items in the standard edition, as well as two CDs of the DVD content, two limited-edition Rush guitar picks, a souvenir backstage pass, and special slipcase packaging.
+The CD’s are only available in the deluxe edition set.
+The guitar picks have Alex Lifeson's and Geddy Lee's signatures printed on them, and come in three colors: red, yellow, and black.
+The colors of the picks are random in packages.

-To reduce overlap with the band's 2003 release Rush in Rio, eight songs were cut from both DVD versions: "Bravado", "One Little Victory", "By-Tor and the Snow Dog", "La Villa Strangiato", "YYZ", "Red Sector A", "The Trees", and "Secret Touch".
-The audio CDs in the deluxe DVD version present the shortened set-list as well.
+To reduce overlap with the band's 2003 release Rush in Rio, eight songs were cut from both DVD versions: "Bravado", "YYZ", "The Trees", "One Little Victory", "Secret Touch", "Red Sector A", "La Villa Strangiato", and By-Tor and the Snow Dog".
+The audio CDs in the deluxe version present the shortened set-list as well.
 Five of the deleted songs were later released: